Joseph Sugarman is one of the most epic copywriters that’s ever lived.

 He was one of the first advertisers to accept credit cards over the phone, pioneering a lot of the direct advertising we see today.

-And Joseph did it a humorous way that showcased his personality and unique writing style.
+And Joseph did it in a humorous way that showcased his personality and unique writing style.

 If you haven’t read his book The Adweek Copywriting Handbook, you need to get your hands on it now.